avasileios/Geographical-Data-Processing/readme.md

 ## Project Structure

 - `process_files.py`: The main script that processes the CSV files.
+- `Interpolation_using_griddata.py`: The main script that plots Griddata Interpolation.
 - `processing.log`: Log file for processing details and errors.
 - `requirements.txt`: List of dependencies.

 ## Setup